ViniZap4/dev-nook/README.md

 ## A platform for developer

-I'm making Dev Nook for help dev people, that project will be several apps and articles about development.
+I'm making Dev Nook for help dev people, that project will have several apps and articles about development.